Private vs Public School

 Private vs public school teachers

 Private schools have a vested interest in getting the best teachers.
-But their criteria for what ‘best’ is depends on the school itself.
+But their criteria for what ‘best’ depends on the school itself.
 Generally, private schools have a larger proportion of teachers with higher qualifications compared to public schools.
 Keep in mind that a higher level of qualifications from a top university doesn’t necessarily translate to being a good teacher.

 Do you know someone whose child already attends the school?